igormironchik/md-editor/README.md

 * Don't use `HTML` attribute `class` in `HTML` tags, it can lead to wrongly rendered content.
 `GitHub` do a magick in this case, it just deletes `class` attribute, but this editor places `HTML` tags as they present.

+* Links hovering may not change cursor shape due to [QTBUG-111927](https://bugreports.qt.io/browse/QTBUG-111927)

+* Strange behaviour of font combo box in fonts dialog on check in/out check box to constraint fonts to monospaced due to [QTBUG-112145](https://bugreports.qt.io/browse/QTBUG-112145)